djneill/React-Portfolio/README.md

 Welcome to my personal portfolio repository!
 This project showcases my skills, projects, and experiences as a web developer.
 Built using React, this portfolio provides an interactive and visually appealing way for visitors to learn more about me and explore my work.

+Take a look at it here 👉 https://djneill.com/

 # Features

 Responsive Design: The portfolio is designed to be accessible and visually pleasing on a variety of devices and screen sizes.